puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 * [Installing the Puppet Development Kit][install]

 {:.concept}
-## Generating a new module with pdk
+## Generating a new module with PDK

 PDK generates the basic components of a new module and sets up the basic infrastructure you need to test your module.